keyloggerguy/Speech-module/README.md

 # Speech-module
-Make your python speak with one line of code, "speech.say("anything")
+Make your python speak with one line of code below.

+speech.say("anything") # example